From happy customers

 • Coral spawning: In November and December, you get the rare chance to see fish and other reef animals in lively feeding frenzies and behaviors not seen during the rest of the year.

-• Port Douglas provides a more premium experience with less crowded vessels and closer access to outer reef sites.
+• Port Douglas: Premium option with fewer crowds and faster access to outer reef sites.

 Download Great Barrier Reef map